 Tomato | Domates

-Although tomatoes were embraced by the Spanish, other European countries were not as accepting.
-In Italy, tomatoes were primarily used as a tabletop decoration until late 17th and early 18th century.
-Likewise, tomatoes were introduced to England in 1597.
-However, the English believed tomatoes to be unhealthy, poisonous and unfit for consumption until the mid-18th century.
-Today, Turkey is the fourth leading producer of tomatoes worldwide.
+Unlike the Spanish, other European countries were not as accepting.
+In Italy, tomatoes were primarily used as a tabletop decoration until late 17th century.
+Likewise, the English believed tomatoes to be unhealthy and even poisonous until the mid-18th century.

 Tomatoes can be grown throughout Turkey.
 However, the Mediterranean region leads the production for fresh consumption.
-Antalya is the top tomato producing province, growing more than 15 percent of all tomatoes in Turkey.
-Tomatoes are also widely cultivated in the Aegean and Marmara.
+Antalya is the top tomato producing province.
+More than 15 percent of all tomatoes grown in Turkey come from Antalya.
+Additionally, tomatoes grow abundantly in the Aegean and Marmara regions.

 In Turkey, tomatoes are consumed fresh, dried and preserved.
 Tomatoes with served white cheese (beyaz peynir) is common at breakfast.

 Photography by Jason B Graham.
 Since arriving in Istanbul, I have had the great honor to work with many of Turkey’s most influential brands and most talented artisans.
 Photographic services include portrait photography for press releases, professional or personal use.
 I specialize in product and food photography.
 Additionally, services include styling, editing and retouch.

 Join me in exploring amazing Turkey, Turkish Culture and Cuisine